treylin/UIImage-Border/README.md

 # UIImage-Border
-An extension of UIImage to add border in Swift 4.2.
+An extension of UIImage to add border, writing in Swift 4.2.